 I was in the fortunate position to have known many of the CEO’s and board members of some of the junior mining companies running in there.
-One in Particular was a company known as Mountain Province Mining.
-One of the drivers behind the company was Roy Shatzko and his brother Paul, was the CEO.
-I had known Roy from his days as a player for the Edmonton Eskimo and as a fellow member of the Center club in downtown Edmonton.
+One in particular was a company known as Mountain Province Mining.
+One of the drivers behind the company was Roy Shatzko and his brother Paul was the CEO.
+I had known Roy from his days as a player for the Edmonton Eskimo’s and as a fellow member of the Center Club in downtown Edmonton.
 Roy came to me and said that it looked like they might have found a diamond mine.
 They had some interesting early samples and wanted to meet with a major mining company to see if they could work out a deal.
-That’s the way it was then, to explore, analyze and build a working diamond mine was a multi-billion dollar ticket, usually starting at close to $5 Billion…
+That’s the way it was then, to explore, analyze and build a working diamond mine was a multi-billion dollar ticket, usually starting at close to $5 Billion.

-So, Out of necessity, the Junior mining companies would Partner with a major player in the industry and exchange a large, often controlling share of the property, for the Major’s expertise and money.
+So out of necessity, the junior mining companies would partner with a major player in the industry and exchange a large, often controlling share of the property, for the major’s expertise and money.
 This is where Roy and Paul found themselves.
 We talked about it and they decided they would like to talk with the only big player not yet in the NWT, DeBeers.
-What a coincidence, I knew some people to talk to at DeBeers, so I arranged some preliminary meetings.
+Coincidentally, I knew some people to talk to at DeBeers, so I arranged some preliminary meetings.
 Roy sent some samples and DeBeers confirmed that there was something there.
 Now came the courting.

 Now, I had only seen the diamond industry from the bottom looking up.
-Having started out selling costume jewellery, then ‘genuine’ stones and eventually diamonds, I never thought I would see it from the top down, from the inside of the hallowed halls of the CSO, DeBeers head offices in London and the building where so much history, so many diamonds, so much lore stemmed from.
+Having started out selling costume jewellery, then ‘genuine’ stones and eventually diamonds, I never thought I would see it from the top down, from the inside of the hallowed halls of the CSO.
+This was DeBeers’ head offices in London and the building where so much history, so many diamonds, and so much lore stemmed from.
 But this was my opportunity, DeBeers wanted to do a deal with Mountain Province and I weaseled my way in between and acted, along with a good friend and Diamantaire, Dave Lapa, as facilitators between the groups.

 To be honest, I was a bit numb after that.
 They took us through the entire CSO, through the sorting rooms, the grading rooms, the shipping and receiving, the site rooms and the layout rooms.
 (There’s a story I’ll tell you about that in another blog).
 I wasn’t numb really, but it was a highlight in my career and I lapped it up.

 Another thing that I will never forget is the ‘value layout’ they did for us.
 This is something that they would do for prospective mining partners and visiting dignitaries.
-They was a long white counter along one side of the building and on that counter they had arranged piles of Rough diamonds each totaling US$ 5 million.
-The purpose of this layout was to show us the different values of rough diamonds that are found in the production from every mine, Diamonds that ranged from the highest qualities to ones that are suitable only for drill bits.
+There was a long white counter along one side of the building and on that counter they had arranged piles of rough diamonds, each totaling US$ 5 million.
+The purpose of this layout was to show us the different values of rough diamonds that are found in the production from every mine, diamonds that ranged from the highest qualities to ones that are suitable only for drill bits.

 We did eventually get a contract between Mountain Province and DeBeers and there is a successful mine, the Gahcho Kue which is still operating today.
-Roy Shatzko has since passed on, Paul and since moved on, the CSO building is being turned into offices, and DeBeers has largely moved it’s operations to Botswana, but I’ll never forget that day.
+Roy Shatzko has since passed on, Paul has since moved on, the CSO building is being turned into offices, and DeBeers has largely moved it’s operations to Botswana, but I will never forget that day.

 When the idea came to me “someone should try to set up a cutting industry in Canada” after I first heard that we might have diamonds here.
 If I didn’t act on it, I would never have experienced the things I have.